SShar-del/Crowdfunding_ETL/README.md

 - Verified the table creation by running a SELECT statement for each table.

-- Imported each CSV file into its corresponding SQL table using import functionality in posTables are to be populated in the same order as these were created.
+- Imported each CSV file into its corresponding SQL table using import functionality in Postgres.
+Tables are to be populated in the same order as these were created.

 - Verified that each table has the correct data by running a SELECT statement for each.